Lispl-Wicht/c-logo-s/CONTRIBUTING.md

   (for example, a repository hosted on GitHub)
 - [**pull**](https://github.com/git-guides/git-pull) = bring commits from a remote repository into your local repository

+Therefore, you can always *commit* your changes to your local repository.
+This is the core feature of the version control system Git: it allows you to recover previous versions and trace the course of development.

+You can only *push* these commits to a remote repository where you have write access.

+You can *pull* changes from a remote repository into your own.
+Conversely, you can **request** another repository owner to incorporate changes from your repository through a Pull Request.